martinstanek/bucket/readme.md

         Either the manifest path is provided, or a valid manifest is searched in the current directory -i, --install : Install given bundle
         The path to the bundle is required
-    -u, --update : Update given manifest
-        The path to the manifest is required
     -r, --remove : Uninstall and remove given bundle The path to the bundle folder is required
     -s, --start : Start given bundle